 The moment I stepped out of the train I noticed an excitement in the air that was different than the normal “low-key” Ogaki atmosphere.
 This turned out to be from the energy that was emanating from the crowds of people that were in attendance, wandering around the endless rows of festival stalls.
 The stalls, lining both sides of the street, started at the station and stretched all the way down to the castle park and at a point about halfway down from the station they then branched off towards the Hachiman Shrine.
 Food stalls, game stalls, trinket stalls, alcohol stalls… there was everything you could possibly want.

 If the aesthetics of the floats don’t impress you then the sheer size of them will.
 The 13 festival floats can be anywhere from four to six meters tall, and weigh one to four tons each (not including the staff that are in the floats operating the karakuri or on the stage performing kabuki).
-Seeing these floats up close and towering over you alone is worth the trip to the festival.
+Seeing these floats up close and towering over you alone is worth a trip to the festival.

 The festival came to a close shortly after 9:00 pm, which was good because I was tuckered out and ready to go home.
 If you didn’t get to make it to the festival this year then make sure to keep checking our Facebook page for information about next year’s festival and other events that are happening in Gifu.